Vsetín: Transport

 The I/57 road (the section from Nový Jičín to the Czech-Slovak border in Brumov-Bylnice) runs through the town.
 The I/69 road splits from it and connects Vsetín with Vizovice.

 Vsetín is located on the major railway line Prague–Púchov.
 It is also the start of lines to Hranice, Velké Karlovice and Střelná.

 Culture

 Vsetín lies in the cultural region of Moravian Wallachia.
 The folk culture has been kept alive by Wallachian song and dance groups for many decades.

-In the summer of 1949, Wallachian towns and municipalities organized an important local exhibition called Wallachia at Work.
-Since 1999, that exhibition has been commemorated by organizing a multi-genre festival called Valašské záření ('Wallachian shining').
+In the summer of 1949, Wallachian towns and municipalities organised an important local exhibition called Wallachia at Work.
+Since 1999, that exhibition has been commemorated by organising a multi-genre festival called Valašské záření ('Wallachian shining').

 Sport

 The town is home to VHK Vsetín, throughout the 1990s the most successful ice hockey team in the country, winning the National League six times.
 However, the team was disbanded in 2007 and re-established in 2008 in the third tier.
 Since 2017, the club has been plying in the second tier of the Czech ice hockey competition.